chunqishi/gexfpy/README.md

 ## Changelog

 ### Version 0.1.1 2021-10-30

-It works only for gexf version 1.2 draft
+It works only for gexf version 1.2 draft.